burtphil/tcell_model/results/20200106/exp3/readme.txt

-look at il2 vs timer scenario again by making heatmaps with new code
+look at il2 vs timer scenario again and il2+timer